Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Decrease DivineRPG Ent spawn rate from 20% per log to 2%
 - Add a real Bewitchment Toe of Frog drop to the Bewitchment Mob Loot Fabricator recipe
 - Change the Blood Magic Plant Oil and Cutting Fluid recipes, using more varied items and running faster
+- Make EvilCraft Vengeance Spirits only spawn when the Vengeance Ring is active and a player kills a mob

 ## QoL Improvements: